Employers and Supporters

 Workplace Readiness – GDYT youth receive at least 12 hours of work readiness training prior to placement.

-Youth Support – Participants receive an hourly wage between $10 to $15 per hour or training stipend between $1,200 and $2,000.
+Youth Support – Participants receive an hourly wage between $12 to $15 per hour or a training stipend between $1,440 and $1,800.
 Youth are supported throughout the summer by a Worksite Monitor, who provides encouragement and advice to ensure a meaningful placement.
 Participants also receive bus passes to assist with transportation, to and from their site.

 Employer Support – Every employer will be provided: 1) an Employer Orientation (live or virtual); 2) an Employer Tool Kit; and 3) a Worksite Monitor/Program Liaison.
 DESC serves as the employer of record and manages the youth payroll process.